 One of the big goals of Marketing Automation (MA) strategies is to transform our communications approach from a “one-to-all” broadcast model to a “1-on-1” direct targeted dialogue.

 the efficiency of the marketing budget spent on digital campaigns

 the customer experience at each step of the customer journey

 conversion rates and ROI of specific marketing activities

 When people go on-line, they want to find information matching their current needs.
 That is why Google Ads are so great for business - somebody is looking for a Product, and in that exact moment, an offer that fits that implied request is served up.
-A client is found in an actively receptive state, either ready to buy or looking for a proposal.
+A customer is found in an actively receptive state, either ready to buy or looking for a proposal.

 2 areas of personalisation

 1. User profile - all customer data in one place gathered automatically

-With Marketing Automation solutions you can track both demographic and behavioural data about your clients in one place - tag their activities, add scoring, assign them to the right stage of the sales funnel, and track user engagement.
+With Marketing Automation solutions you can track both demographic and behavioural data about your customers in one place - tag their activities, add scoring, assign them to the right stage of the sales funnel, and track user engagement.
 The system does everything automatically “in the background”.
 You wouldn’t be able to do it manually, what with the thousands of visitors to your website every day!

 With such data, you can run proactive marketing campaigns based on user profiles which give you a unique opportunity for 1-on-1 communication.
 The more information you collect about a user, the better you can accompany him in his customer journey towards a purchase.

 2. Content personalisation on your website

 There are many areas of websites you can customise based on visitor profiles:

 hero banners - with a promotion of a product our visitor had previous interest in

 big blocks of content - targeted to match requirements of a particular customer type

 pop-up screens - invitations to webinars and events